ginsudev/WDBFontOverwrite/README.md

 Works on iOS 16.1.2 and below (tested on iOS 16.1) on unjailbroken devices.

-IPA available in the [Releases](https://github.com/zhuowei/WDBFontOverwrite/releases) section.
+IPA available in the [Releases](https://github.com/ginsudev/WDBFontOverwrite/releases) section.

-I'm not going to work on this app further.
-If anyone else wants to take over, feel free.

 Fonts included: